leoyang429/Five-in-A-Row/README.md

  - Restart - reset the board, and quit AI mode
  - Undo - undo the last move
  - Save - save the current match, and you'll be asked to specify a name for this match
- - Replay - you'll be asked to provide the date and name of a match, and then you'll enter replay mode
+ - Replay - you'll be asked to provide the date and name of a match, and then you'll enter replay mode for this game
  - AI - play against AI, and you can choose to go first or not
  - Exit - exit the game
  - Show Matches - list all the dates and names of recorded matches, in case you forget them

-For replay mode, click any where on the board to see the next move.
+For replay mode, click anywhere on the board to see the next move.
 You may also press space for the next move and backspace for previous move in replay mode.